I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 I’ll usually take about 10 breaths and hold them for about 10 or 15 seconds.
 Then, I fully expel the air from my lungs.

-Also, every few hours I’ll do a light, full body stretch, and shake out my body.
+Also, every few hours I’ll do a light, full body stretch for better posture, and shake out my body.
 In this case you’re not trying to increase flexibility so much as you want to break up the adhesions that creep in when sitting for a while.
 These are great for reducing stress and relieving tension.

 Cardio, Weights or Classes?